-You may not have to deal with makeup meltdown or wilting bouquets in the sweltering summertime heat, but winter weddings also come with their own set of potential mishaps—and no, they all don't have to do with snow.
+You may not have to deal with makeup melting down or wilting bouquets in the sweltering summertime heat, but winter weddings also come with their own set of potential mishaps—and no, they don't all have to do with snow.
 When planning their seasonal soirées, there are a few winter wedding mistakes brides always make.
-Don't let them happen to you!
+Don't let them happen to you.

-Flats are essential for sore feet, but winter brides will also want to consider packing an extra pair of boots to weather the elements.
-As wedding planner Kelli Corn of Kelli Corn Weddings & Events explains, satin in particular is one of the hardest materials to work with when it gets wet, and your beautiful satin heels will be ruined walking around before the ceremony or taking pictures outside.
-"Remember to bring a temporary pair of shoes for pre and post-wedding activities so you don't destroy the ones you wear to tie the knot in."
+Flats are essential for sore feet, but winter brides will also want to consider packing an extra pair of boots to take on the elements.
+As wedding planner Kelli Corn of Kelli Corn Weddings & Events explains, satin in particular is one of the hardest materials to work with when it gets wet, and your beautiful satin heels will be ruined from walking around before the ceremony or taking pictures outside.
+"Remember to bring a temporary pair of shoes for pre- and post-wedding activities so you don't destroy the ones you wear to tie the knot in."

-In fact, it could cost more for both you and your guests!
-"Here in Arizona, for example, it's our highest tourist season," says wedding planner Chandra Keel, owner of Chandra Keel Events.
+In fact, it could cost more for both you and your guests.
+"Here in Arizona, for example, it's our highest tourist season," says wedding planner Chandra Keel, owner of Chandra Keel Weddings + Events.
 The good weather also attracts an influx of major events like golf tournaments and is an incredibly busy time for most wedding vendors, especially in February.
-"Brides should expect higher hotel rates, higher airfare to Arizona for their out-of-town guests, higher floral costs and a greater chance that their favorite vendors are already booked or charging a premium fee."
+"Brides should expect higher hotel rates, higher airfare to Arizona for their out-of-town guests, higher floral costs, and a greater chance that their favorite vendors are already booked or charging a premium fee."

-If there's a blizzard and the governor calls a state of the emergency and all roads are shut down the day of your big day, not only can your guests not get there, your vendors can't either, cautions Kelly Heyn, owner of SociaLife.
+If there's a blizzard and the governor calls a state of emergency and all roads are shut down the day of your wedding, not only can your guests not get there, your vendors won't be able to either, cautions Kelly Heyn, owner of SociaLife.
 There's a nice "Act of God" clause in their contracts that cover them, but you'll want to make sure you're covered by insurance for all costs associated with having to cancel or change your wedding date.
 "For example, you'd still be liable to pay for perishable items from the florist or caterer, however, if you have wedding insurance, you're safe."